0xShroomy/zincwallet/README.md

-# Zinc Wallet - Browser Extension
+# Zync Wallet - Browser Extension

 A fully functional browser extension wallet for the **Zinc Protocol** on Zcash, supporting ZRC-20 tokens, NFT inscriptions, and dApp integration.